England Football Online

 HD

 Seven days earlier, Scotland had beaten Wales, 5-2 at Somerset Park, Ayr, and this was the last under-15 match of the season.
 England had used only twelve players, making just one change (Morrissey for Hall).
-Joe Baker, who, five years later, aged 19, became the first professional to win a full cap for England whilst playing outside of the country, threatened to give Scotland a great chance of winning the Victory Shield, but Bunch's equaliser meant that the title would be decided by the under-14s in their respective fixtures against Ireland.
-David Wright captained England on his last appearance, and though he also played for the under-18 schoolboys, a year later, he captained the England youth team for almost a full year, and he played twice for the England amateur team, he decided not to become a professional footballer, choosing instead to go to university and then to become a teacher.
+Joe Baker, who, five years later, aged 19, became the first professional to win a full cap for England whilst playing outside of the country, threatened to give Scotland a great chance of winning the Victory Shield, but Bunch's equaliser meant that the title would be decided by the under-14s in their respective fixtures against Northern Ireland.
+David Wright played for the under-18 schoolboys, a year later, he then captained the England youth team for almost a full year, and he played twice for the England amateur team, but he decided not to become a professional footballer, choosing instead to go to university and then to become a teacher.

 115 28 May 1955 - Northern Ireland 0 England 11 [0-6]